• Skip to primary navigation

 You might also find jarred lemongrass, which would typically be used in approximately equal amounts.

-Other Substitutions and Additions
+Other Substitutions and Variations

 • You can add all sorts of vegetables to this soup, or substitute some for others.
 Spinach, bok choy, mushrooms, and potatoes are great with the ginger lemongrass broth.